 SIMMUN study

-The SIMMUN study data were gathered during a single on-site study visit including a general medical assessment, supervised completion of self-rating questionnaire and a blood sample collection (Supplementary Table S1).
+The SIMMUN study data were collected during a single on-site study visit including a general medical assessment, supervised completion of self-rating questionnaires and a blood sample collection (Supplementary Table S1).
 The median time interval between the study visit and SARS-CoV-2 PCR was 139 days (interquartile range: 119 - 157).

-Demographic and clinical variables: age, sex, body mass index, professionally diagnosed psychiatric disorders, self-reported physical disorders, smoking and alcohol consumption, result and date of the SARS-CoV-2 PCR test were surveyed during the study visit or extracted from electronic patient records.
-Inflammatory markers: plasma neopterin concentrations (NEO) and neutrophil - lymphocyte ratio (NLR) were determined by the certified clinical routine laboratory at the University Hospital of Innsbruck.
+Demographic and clinical variables age, sex, body mass index, mental disorders diagnosed by mental health professional, self-reported physical disorders, smoking and alcohol consumption, result and date of the SARS-CoV-2 PCR test were surveyed during the study visit or extracted from electronic patient records.
+Inflammatory markers plasma neopterin concentrations (NEO) was measured by ELISA and neutrophil - lymphocyte ratio (NLR) were determined by the certified clinical routine laboratory at the University Hospital of Innsbruck.
 Plasma concentrations of tryptophan (TRP), kynurenine (KYN), phenylalanine (PHE) and tyrosine (TYR) were determined by high-performance liquid chromatography, and the KYN/TRP and PHE/TYR ratios calculated (22,25,42).
 Plasma titer of immunoglobulin gamma against receptor binding domain S1/S2 protein (anti-RBD IgG) were quantified by ELISA (43).
 Laboratory measurements at and beyond the detection limits were substituted with the lower or upper detection limit value, respectively.
 Mental stress was scored with the 4-item perceived stress scale (PSS-4) (44).
-Anxiety and depression signs were scored with the hospital anxiety and depression scale (HADS) including 7 items for anxiety and 7 items for depression (45).
-Clinically relevant signs of anxiety or depression were identified with the cutoff of ≥ 8 points (45,46).
+Symptoms of anxiety and depression were scored with the hospital anxiety and depression scale (HADS) including 7 items for anxiety and 7 items for depression (45).
+Clinically relevant symptoms of anxiety or depression were defined as ≥ 8 points (45,46).

-In order to improve normality of some numeric study variables prior to linear modeling and statistical hypothesis testing with parametric tools, logarithm or square root transformations were applied (Supplementary Table S1)
+In order to improve normality of some numeric study variables prior to linear modeling and statistical hypothesis testing with parametric tools, logarithm or square root transformations were applied (Supplementary Table S1).

 INCOV cohort